rsksmart/devportal/docs/05-dev-tools/node-rpc/index.md

 * Full Nodes: Node providers run full nodes, which download and store the entire history of the Rootstock blockchain.
 * API Access: They offer an interface (API) that developers can use to communicate with these nodes and request specific data.
 This eliminates the need for developers to download the entire blockchain themselves, saving time and resources.

+## RPC Service Providers on Rootstock

-Several node provider services are available for Rootstock
+Several node rpc provider services are available on Rootstock.

 <CardsGrid>
   <CardsGridItem